What is concentration?

 It is normal to get distracted while working or completing a particular task.
 Focus and concentration levels drop for everyone from time to time during the day.
 With work from home, social media and so many distractions around you, it’s only natural!
 At such a time, it’s important to have high concentration levels to boost productivity.
 This is where concentration meditation can help you improve focus and concentration!

 There are a variety of concentration meditation techniques you can try when you’re unable to focus.
 Here are simple ways to practice concentration meditation on your desk, bed or anywhere you’re comfortable at home!

-How to practice concentration meditation
+How to practice concentration meditation and improve mind power

 - Desk mindfulness

 A simple concentration meditation practice which you can try while seated at your desk at work!
 Look around your desk and find an object of your choice.
 Look at it with intent and purpose and focus on it wholly.
 Notice its shape, colour & hold it to feel its texture.
 Stay in the present moment and if any thoughts arise, acknowledge them and let them go.
 It’s a simple way to refresh your mind, get a few minutes of mindfulness into your day and improve concentration.
 Moreover, you can practice this concentration meditation technique wherever you are, be it working from home or at the office.

 One more easy way of practicing concentration meditation!
 This is a simple mindfulness exercise you can practice, especially if you’re a beginner.
 You can stay seated or stand while doing this meditation.
 Here’s you can practice it: